The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 7 "II carteggio Cavour - Nigra, dal 1858 al 1861".
 Vol. III.
 Bologna.
 1928, pp. 294 - 295.

 cilia.
-He understood the need for a dictatorship for the final suppression of counter-revolution and the consolidation of revolutionary gains.
+He understood the need for dictatorship to completely suppress the counter-revolution and consolidate revolutionary gains.
 In Sicily, at the initiative of Garibaldi, some socio-economic activities were carried out.
-He freed tens of thousands of political prisoners languishing in prisons in Palermo and other cities, and set about organizing schools and orphanages for street children.
-Garibaldi also took care of the families affected by the hostilities.
-To provide livelihoods for the needy sections of the population, he organized public works; issued a decree abolishing the grinding tax.
-Important social and economic measures were carried out by the revolutionary government of Garibaldi in Naples.
-A decree was issued prohibiting Jesuit corporations - hotbeds of counter-revolution.
-The lands belonging to the Bourbons were nationalized; issued a decree on the distribution of state land to the peasants.
+He freed tens of thousands of political prisoners languishing in prisons in Palermo and other cities, and began organizing schools and shelters for street children.
+Garibaldi also took care of families affected by the war.
+To provide a means of subsistence for the needy sections of the population, he organized public works; issued a decree abolishing the milling tax.
+Important socio-economic events were carried out by the revolutionary government of Garibaldi in Naples.
+A decree was issued banning Jesuit corporations - hotbeds of counter-revolution.
+The lands belonging to the Bourbons were nationalized; A decree was issued on the distribution of state lands to peasants.

-The possessing classes of southern Italy, frightened by the revolutionary character of Garibaldi's campaign, did not doze.
-The landowners, the big bourgeois, turned to Victor Emmanuel with petitions for the immediate annexation of Southern Italy to Piedmont.
+The propertied classes of Southern Italy, frightened by the revolutionary nature of Garibaldi's campaign, did not sleep.
+Landowners and big bourgeoisie turned to Victor Emmanuel with petitions for the immediate annexation of Southern Italy to Piedmont.
 Cavour flooded Naples with his agents, who also campaigned for annexation.
-Garibaldi did not want to even think about joining Southern Italy to the possessions of the Sardinian kingdom before the liberation of Rome and Venice.
-Victor Emmanuel moved with an army of 20 thousand to the Papal State, and then entered the Kingdom of Naples.
-He published an appeal "To the peoples of southern Italy", in which he called for reconciliation with the monarchy and declared "the end of the era of revolution."
+Garibaldi did not want to even think about annexing Southern Italy to the possessions of the Sardinian kingdom until the liberation of Rome and Venice.
+Victor Emmanuel marched with an army of 20,000 men into the Papal State and then entered the Kingdom of Naples.
+He published an appeal “To the Peoples of Southern Italy,” in which he called for reconciliation with the monarchy and declared “the end of the era of revolution.”
 In this situation, Garibaldi decided to call a plebiscite on the issue of joining Piedmont.
-The plebiscite was held on October 21, 1860, when the Piedmontese army, led by Victor Emmanuel, was already approaching Naples.
-It ended with the victory of the supporters of the annexation of the South of Italy to the Kingdom of Sardinia.
-On November 6, Garibaldi was forced to announce the transfer of power in the southern Italy liberated by him to King Victor Emmanuel.
-Soon, the decrees issued by Garibaldi were canceled, and his army was disbanded.
-After that, Garibaldi had no choice but to leave political life for a while.
-"I longed to return to my loneliness (to Caprera. - V. N.) ", - Garibaldi finishes his story about the glorious campaign of the Thousand.
-A. I. Herzen wrote with deep bitterness about Garibaldi's departure: release the driver when he drove to the station "9.
+The plebiscite was held on October 21, 1860, when the Piedmontese army led by Victor Emmanuel was already approaching Naples.
+It ended in victory for supporters of the annexation of the South of Italy to the Sardinian Kingdom.
+On November 6, Garibaldi was forced to announce the transfer of power in Southern Italy, which he had liberated, to King Victor Emmanuel.
+Soon the decrees issued by Garibaldi were canceled and his army was disbanded.
+After this, Garibaldi had no choice but to leave for a while political life.
+"I sought to return to my loneliness (on Caprera. - V. N.)", - Garibaldi finishes his story about the glorious campaign of the “Thousand”.
+A. I. Herzen wrote with deep bitterness about Garibaldi’s departure: “... he and a handful of people defeated the army, liberated the whole country and was released from it, as they release the driver when he has delivered it to the station" 9.

-Garibaldi's expedition to the south of Italy was the largest demonstration of the popular masses in their struggle for the unification of Italy in a revolutionary way.
+Garibaldi's expedition to the south of Italy was the largest action of the masses in their struggle for the unification of Italy through revolutionary means.
 This campaign united the anti-feudal, democratic forces of all Italian states.
-As a result of the war and revolution of 1859-1860.
+As a result of the war and revolution of 1859 - 1860.
 Italy was almost completely unified.
-The decisive role in the unification of the country was played by the struggle of the masses, led by the revolutionary elements of the bourgeoisie, the most prominent representatives of which were Garibaldi and Mazzini.
-Assessing the role of Garibaldi and the masses in the revolution of 1859-1860, F. Engels wrote: “In the person of Garibaldi, Italy had a hero of the antique warehouse, capable of working and really working miracles.
-With a thousand volunteers, he overthrew the entire Kingdom of Naples, actually united Italy, tore apart the skillful web of Bonaparte politics.
-Italy was free and, in essence, united - but not by the intrigues of Louis Napoleon, but by revolution. " However, it was not a democratic Italy that was created, not the Italy for which Garibaldi devoted his glorious life.
-The lack of organization of the democratic forces, the weak participation of the peasantry in the revolution, the vacillations of the leaders of the republican bourgeoisie led to the incompleteness of the revolution of 1859-1860. in Italy.
+The decisive role in the unification of the country was played by the struggle of the popular masses, led by the revolutionary elements of the bourgeoisie, the most prominent representatives of which were Garibaldi and Mazzini.
+Assessing the role of Garibaldi and the masses in the revolution of 1859 - 1860, F. Engels wrote: “In the person of Garibaldi, Italy had a hero of the ancient mold, capable of creating and actually working miracles.
+With a thousand volunteers, he overthrew the entire Kingdom of Naples, actually united Italy, broke the skillful network of Bonaparte's policy.
+Italy was free and, in essence, united - but not by the machinations of Louis Napoleon, but by the revolution" 10.
+However, what was created was not a democratic Italy, not the Italy for which Garibaldi dedicated his glorious life.
+The insufficient organization of democratic forces, the weak participation of the peasantry in the revolution, and the vacillations of the leaders of the republican bourgeoisie determined the incompleteness of the revolution of 1859 - 1860. in Italy.
 A balance of forces was created in which the Piedmontese monarchy was able to take advantage of the victories won by the revolution and annex the already liberated states to Piedmont.

 V. E. Nevler